calvarado2004/k8s-vagrant-portworx/README.md

 It creates 3 virtual disks per worker node.
 Uses 6GB of RAM per node, I would recommend to have at least 32GB of RAM on your host.

-Portworx pods takes up to 10 minutes to become ready.
+Portworx pods will take up to 10 minutes to become ready.

 ```
 [~/src/k8s-vagrant-portworx]$ POD=$(kubectl get pods -o wide -n kube-system -l name=portworx | tail -1 | awk '{print $1}')